abrar-khan-alvi/sparktech.agency-chatbot_backend/README.md

 *   **Tokens:** Users receive a short-lived Access Token (1 hour) and a long-lived Refresh Token (24 hours).
 This ensures security without forcing frequent logins.

 ### 4. How does the chatbot generate responses?
 It uses **Context-Aware Prompting**.
-I instruct the AI: *"You are a support assistant.
-Answer the user's question using ONLY the provided context."* This prevents the AI from "hallucinating" or making up facts that aren't in the document.
+I instruct the AI: *"You are a helpful customer support assistant.Use the following Context to answer the User's Question.If the answer is not in the Context, say "I don't have that information."* This prevents the AI from "hallucinating" or making up facts that aren't in the document.

 ### 5. How did you schedule background tasks?
 I used two different strategies to demonstrate flexibility: